Buy Your Viking Apparel Now!

-is having an exciting Summer filled with Family, Friends, and Adventure!
+We hope everyone is having an exciting Summer filled with Family, Friends and Adventure!

-be engaged in some form of physical activity daily, as well as eating right and
+Students should be engaged in some form of physical activity daily, as well as eating right and reading!

 Have a Great Summer and Train Like A Champion!